Rocky Beamon: Subsequent murders

-On July 5, 2012, Beamon killed a fellow inmate, 44-year-old Brian Hunsicker.
-Beamon stalked his second victim for days, before attacking him in a prison shower.
+On July 5, 2012, Beamon killed a fellow inmate, 44-year-old Bruce Hunsicker.
+Beamon stalked Hunsicker for days, before attacking him in a prison shower.
 He choked Hunsicker and stabbed him more than 80 times with a homemade shank.
 Afterward, he rinsed himself off before flushing the shank, a towel, and a pair of boxers, before proceeding to dinner.
 In his confession, Beamon had stated that Hunsicker also owed him money.

 Hunsicker had been serving six life terms for an attack on a 10-year-old girl in 2001.
 He broke into her house while she was sleeping and then raped her at knifepoint before fleeing.
 After he left, the girl ran to her parents' room and told them what happened.
 Hunsicker was found a few blocks away.
 Orlando police later found more than 1,000 neatly folded children's garments in Hunsicker's home.
-They also learned that he'd served time in prison for molesting a 5-year-old girl in 1992.
+They also learned that he had served time in prison for molesting a 5-year-old girl in 1992.
 At his sentencing hearing, the judge had called Hunsicker "a parent's worst nightmare".

 On January 22, 2017, Beamon killed 27-year-old Nicholas Anderson, who had been serving a 20-year sentence for child molestation.
 He bound and strangled Anderson before cutting his neck with a homemade weapon.

 In May 2018, Beamon wrote a letter to Judge Christopher Patterson in which he said that killing sex offenders "was the best feeling I’ve had in a long time."
 He pledged to continue targeting victims if he was not sentenced to death.
-"I’ll do my best to eliminate every single one until one of three things happens: (1) someone kills me, (2) I run out of people to kill, or (3) they put me where I can kill no more, death row," the letter said.
-He told Judge Patterson "if you don’t send me to death row, I vow to dedicate my next to you."
+"I'll do my best to eliminate every single one until one of three things happens: (1) someone kills me, (2) I run out of people to kill, or (3) they put me where I can kill no more, death row," the letter said.
+He told Judge Patterson "if you don't send me to death row, I vow to dedicate my next to you."
 In another letter, Beamon wrote "I will continue to take lives until someone in here takes mine or I reach my goal, death row, so please send me there.
 If you set me free, it's blood on your hands."

+On January 28, 2019, Beamon was sentenced to death for murdering Hunsicker.
+He received another death sentence for murdering Anderson that November.

 Death

-Beamon committed suicide on death row on June 10, 2020.
+Beamon died by suicide while on death row on June 10, 2020.
 He was 42 years old.